 A champion shall not be required to defend his title until the expiration of six months from the date of winning or successfully defending his title.

 BUI Celtic Title Eligibility

-(1) Both fighters must be the holders of a valid Boxing Union of Ireland licence for the purpose of the Celtic Title fight.
-Licences must be taken out a minimum of 2 weeks prior to the scheduled bout.
+(1) At least one of the fighters must hold a valid Boxing Union of Ireland licence for the purpose of the Celtic Title fight.

 (2) At least one of the participants must have be born on the island of Ireland.